Friend-Based Ranking: Conclusion

 Since the necessity arguments of our main theorems rely on self-comparisons, we analyze if the planner can do better when self-comparisons are discarded.
 We find two sufficient conditions.
 First, in bipartite networks, individuals on one side of the network can be used to rank individuals on the other side, resulting in an ex post efficient but incomplete ranking.
 Second, where all links are supported in triangles, the planner can use the congruence of comparisons to construct truthful rankings over any pair of individuals.

-We use data on social networks from India and Indonesia to illustrate the results of the theoretical analysis.
-We measure information provided by the social network as the share of unique comparisons which can be obtained by friend-based comparisons (which corresponds to the density of the comparison network) and show that (i) information varies greatly even for a given density and (ii) across-triangle comparisons are important at low densities.

-Finally, we discuss robustness and extensions of the model, focusing on strategy-proofness, group-incentive compatibility, coarse rankings, and homophily.

 To the best of our knowledge, this is the first paper to analyze this intriguing theoretical problem---the design of a mechanism constructing a complete ranking when individuals have local, ordinal information based on a social network.
 In future work, we would like to further our understanding of the problem, by considering in more detail the difference between ordinal and cardinal information, between complete and coarse rankings, and between different concepts of implementation.
-We also plan to extend the empirical and policy implications of the theoretical model by analyzing specific institutional settings in more detail.
+On the empirical side, we believe that the rich data collected by \citet{alatas2016network} in Indonesia could be used to test the link between accuracy of community rankings and the architecture of the social network and the relation between individual rankings, aggregate rankings and the network structure.
+We plan to work on this full-fledged empirical study of the model in the near future.